TheAppHub/hindsight/source/_posts/work/sen-events.md

 tags:
 ---

-## Designing and visualising event spaces and collateral
+## Designing and visualising event spaces and collateral.

 Hindsight works with SEN to design and create event spaces that work within required branding specifications.